PrideInt/WaterAbilities/README.md

 # WaterAbilities
-some water abilities made for some dude
+some water abilities made for someone